-How does it work?Great plantain contains substances which might help decrease pain and swelling (inflammation), decrease mucous (phlegm) production, and open airways.
-It might also be able to kill bacteria and fungi.
+Great plantain contains chemicals that might help decrease pain and swelling, decrease mucous, and open airways.
+It might also help kill bacteria and fungi.

 Uses & Effectiveness

 We currently have no information for GREAT PLANTAIN overview.

 When applied to the skin: Great plantain cream is possibly safe when used for up to 2 weeks.
 It can cause allergic skin reactions in some people.